tronprotocol/java-tron/TRON_Protobuf_Protocol_document.md

      `parentHash`: the hash of last block – e.g. “_7dacsa…3ed_.”
      `number`: the height of this block – e.g. _13534657_.
      `witness_id`: the id of witness which packed this block – e.g. “_0xu82h…7237_”.
-     `witness_address`: the adresss of the witness packed this block – e.g. “_0xu82h…7237_”.
+     `witness_address`: the address of the witness packed this block – e.g. “_0xu82h…7237_”.

          message BlockHeader {
            message raw {